danforthcenter/plantcv/docs/calibrate.md

     - dark_reference - Dark reference data (read in with pcv.readimage with `mode='envi'`)

 - **Context:**
-    - Used to calibrate raw hyperspectral image data into reflectance values
+    - Used to calibrate raw hyperspectral image data into reflectance values.
+Calibrate using `reflectance = (raw data - dark reference) / (white reference - dark reference)`
 - **Example use:**
     - Below